Dr. Roger Jones

 Dr. W. Everett Chesnut

 Something of a polymath, Dr. W. Everett Chesnut holds a multidisciplinary doctorate as both a humanities scholar and a social scientist, from the University of Oklahoma.
 Originally from California, Dr. Chesnut teaches literature and rhetoric.
-Over his 30-year teaching career, he also has taught classes involving myth and folklore, film, and gender studies.
+Over his 30-year teaching career, he also has also taught film and gender studies.
+He is a specialist in folklore and myth.